reckbo/reckbo.github.io/about.md

 title: About
 ---

-Software engineer living in Melbourne, remotely working for the [Psychiatry Neuromimaging Laboratory](http://pnl.bwh.harvard.edu) in Boston.
+I'm a software engineer living in Melbourne, remotely working for the [Psychiatry Neuromimaging Laboratory](http://pnl.bwh.harvard.edu) in Boston, and a startup in Canada.